z80-AF2882/otc4opr/README.md

 - The script first tries the hardcoded repository.
 If no match is found, it prompts for local JavaScript file with a small bar at the top of the webpage.
 - The bar is visible  in case the user wants to switch to a different ruleset repository.

-## Rename Rule Definition
+## Rule Definition
-- A rename rule follows the structure: **IF predicate MATCHES target THEN action**.
+- A rule follows the structure: **IF predicate MATCHES target THEN action**.
 - Predicate and action are part of the rule.
 - Target is one of:
   - **Datasheet**
   - **Weapon**
   - **Special Ability**
-- Define rename rules in two ways:
+- Define rules in two ways:
     - **Object format**: `{ predicate: ..., action: ... }`
         - Predicate and action can be either a string or a JavaScript function for complex logic.
     - **String format**: `"predicate string => action string"` (shorthand for `{ predicate: "predicate string", action: "action string" }`).